All Sports Competition (Cornell University): The Second World War

 Following the mobilization of American men of college age for wartime service, many undergraduate traditions were put on hold for the duration of the war's disruption, 1942 to 1947.
 The All Sports Competition was not held during these years.
 But Cornell's intramural program did continue in a different form.
 It now became part of the military and naval training required of Cornell men, undergraduate and V-12 (the U.S. Navy's officer development program).
 The Cornell faculty committed the university to compulsory physical training for all students and permitted certain sports as a means of meeting the requirement.
 The naval and military commands had different approaches to the training of their respective Cornell students.
 The U.S. Navy brought a large contingent of instructors to Ithaca for its upperclassmen and graduate officer candidates.
-They Army was training a large number of immature draftees preparing for miscellaneous assignments at war.
+The Army was training a large number of immature draftees preparing for miscellaneous assignments at war.
 Physical training was left to the university's Physical Education Department staffed by Cornell faculty performing collateral duties as coaches and instructors.
 Cornell's future football coach, George K. James was placed in charge of this program.
 Following the Second World War, the tension between Cornell intercollegiate and intramural educational policies continued.
 Cornell faculty opposition to Teagle Hall subsided after the war.
 When the hall was proposed in the 1930s, it was designed to accommodate the needs of intramural physical education.
 When it was built, it was designed to meet the needs of Cornell's intercollegiate teams.